-Note: The IDE signal cable provided with the PC 300PL has a second connector for attaching drives.
+The IDE signal cable provided has a second connector for attaching drives.

-The narrower signal cable connects to the diskette drive and the diskette drive connector on the riser card.
+- The narrower signal cable connects to the diskette drive and the diskette drive connector on the riser card.

-Note: To locate connectors on the riser card, see "Adapters and the Riser Card" on page 27.
+To locate connectors on the riser card, see "Adapters and the Riser Card" on page 23.